grpc/grpc-go/Documentation/encoding.md

 global registry (i.e. `import`ing it).
 If a message is compressed with the content coding supported by a registered `Compressor`, it will be used automatically for decompressing the request and compressing the response.
-Otherwise, for backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
-In an upcoming change (tracked in [this issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.
+Otherwise, the request will be rejected with status code `Unimplemented`.